-Join Jungwoo Ryoo for an in-depth discussion in this video Bridge example, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Bridge example, part of Python: Design Patterns.

 - Let's go ahead and define our implementation specific classes.
 The first one is DrawingAPIOne.
 It has a method called draw circle and it's accepting three arguments, x coordinate, y coordinate, and then the radius.
 And then it simply prints a message saying API 1 drawing a circle at coordinate x, y with radius.
 So there's another implementation specific class we need to define, in this case, DrawingAPITwo.